sfeister/pradformat/README.md

-# pradtools
+# pradtools (Proton Radiography Tools)
+**pradtools** is a set of cross-platform tools related to particle radiography.
+It especially leans on reading and writing from a set of common HDF5 formats for data at various stages along the real/synthetic particle radiography pipeline.

-Particle radiography tools and file formats for High Energy Density Physics
+The Python code, MATLAB code, and shared HDF5 file structures of this package were written by Scott Feister for broader use by the High Energy Density Physics Community.